-An associate in Armstrong Teasdale’s Litigation practice group, Casey Waughn handles disputes for clients of all sizes.
+An associate in Armstrong Teasdale’s Litigation practice group, Casey Waughn advises clients of all sizes on complex statutory and regulatory matters.
 She brings to her role diverse experience gained through previous positions relating to public policy, as well as criminal and civil litigation.

-Casey is skilled at drafting motions, examining and preparing evidence, conducting depositions and legal research, writing memoranda on a variety of complex issues, and trial preparation.
-Her knowledge includes issues relating to state and federal privacy legislation, derivative and cryptocurrency regulations, wire and tax fraud, violations of the False Claims Act, and evidentiary matters, including expert witness testimony.
+Casey’s broad skillset includes drafting motions, examining and preparing evidence, conducting depositions and legal research, reviewing contracts and data sharing agreements, writing memoranda on a variety of complex issues, and trial preparation.
+Her knowledge includes issues relating to state, federal and international privacy legislation, data incident response, derivative and cryptocurrency regulations, wire and tax fraud, violations of the False Claims Act, and evidentiary matters, including expert witness testimony.
 In addition, knowledge of compliance issues gained through previous experience with a financial services firm enables Casey to provide guidance to clients on mitigating risk and conforming to industry requirements.

 Casey is a frequent speaker on data privacy topics, and has published multiple articles and practice guides on privacy matters.